 \section{Method}

-\textbf{Stylus} repurposes the pretrained Stable Diffusion model~\cite{rombach2022high} for music style transfer in the mel-spectrogram domain (Fig.~\ref{fig:fig1}).
-Audio waveforms are first transformed into mel-spectrograms via Short-Time Fourier Transform (STFT)~\cite{Forsgren_Martiros_2022, li2024music}, which are subsequently normalized to the $[0,1]$ range.
-Both content and style spectrograms are then projected into the latent space through DDIM inversion~\cite{song2020denoising}.
+\textbf{Stylus} performs \textit{training-free} exemplar-based music style transfer by manipulating intermediate representations in a fixed pretrained image diffusion model (e.g., Stable Diffusion~\cite{rombach2022high}).
+Audio waveforms are converted into Mel-spectrogram images via Short Time Fourier Transform (STFT) and a Mel filter bank, normalized to $[0,1]$, and projected into the latent space through DDIM inversion~\cite{song2020denoising}.